linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 # The Cost of Moral Hazard

-A Center for Economic and Policy Research estimates show an indirect "too big to fail" subsidy of  $34 billion per year to the 18 U.S. banks with more than$ 100 billion in assets.
+A Center for Economic and Policy Research estimates show an indirect "too big to fail" subsidy of  \$34 billion per year to the 18 U.S. banks with more than\$ 100 billion in assets.

-The research looked at the difference between the cost of funds for banks with more than $100 billion in assets (that had an implicit guarantee because they were “too big to fail”) and the cost of funds for smaller banks.
+The research looked at the difference between the cost of funds for banks with more than \$100 billion in assets (that had an implicit guarantee because they were “too big to fail”) and the cost of funds for smaller banks.
 By a Bloomberg View's estimate, the "too big to fail banks" had a funding advantage of 0.8 percentage points, which amounted to \(83 billion annual subsidy to the 10 largest US banks.
-Another reliable study estimated the implicit subsidy at $120 billion from 2007 to 2010.
+Another reliable study estimated the implicit subsidy at \$120 billion from 2007 to 2010.

 # Alleviating Moral Hazard